Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 1. Stand with your feet shoulder-width apart, your knees slightly bent, and your abs are drawn in.

-2. Grab the barbell with a double underhand (supinated) grip with your hands slightly wider than shoulder width apart
+2. Hold the barbell with your hands slightly wider than shoulder-width apart in an underhand grip.

 3. Alternating Dumbbell Drag Curl